phax-dev/AutomationPractice1/README.md

 Page Object Model automation testing framework in C# using SpecFlow, Selenium and JavaScript

 The framework is designed using the most popular IDE for C# , Visual Studio 2017 version 15.9.16.
-The following Tools are required to be installed on your machine.

 The framework Structure
 The POM framework is made up of the following folders: